 ACR Guidelines

 In October 2012, the American College of Rheumatology (ACR) published its long anticipated “Guidelines for the Management of Gout.”
-In September 2015, ACR expanded on the existing guidelines and released new classification criteria about gout.
+In June 2020, ACR built upon the existing guideline and released new classification criteria about gout.

 Gout Education Library